Christina Dodwell

 Christina Dodwell FRGS (born 1 February 1951) is a British explorer, travel writer, and lecturer.
 She is Chairman of the Dodwell Trust and was awarded the Mungo Park Medal in 1989.

 Dodwell has travelled in West Africa, the former Rhodesia, Papua New Guinea, Turkey, China, Afghanistan, Madagascar, Siberia, and Kurdistan, by horse, canoe, elephant, camel and microlight, and has published books and articles about many of her travels.

+The authenticity of some of her travels and writings has been called into question by David Roberts.